Virtual Ethical Issues in Candidate Assessment

 Please read our NRVC terms and conditions for all events and programs.

---Sister Annette Lucero, O.P.“This workshop exceeded my expectations….Father Ray's technique of giving examples and telling stories to deepen the topic is very good.”
+--Sister Siena Fisk, O.S.B.“This workshop exceeded my expectations….Father Ray's technique of giving examples and telling stories to deepen the topic is very good.”

 Workshops are designed from the NRVC curriculum for those who wish to deepen their understanding of the complex theological, spiritual, psycho-sexual, ethical, and diversity issues often present in contemporary vocation ministry.
 NRVC recommends that vocation ministers participate in ongoing educational opportunities to attend to their own vocation, faith formation, and to further develop their professional competencies.